If you’re researching how to get a home daycare license in New York, you might notice that it’s not the easiest process.

 Which one should you choose?
 That’s up to you.
 If you have “adequate” space for up to 12 kids or if you already have an assistant in mind, Group Family Day Care is probably the better option for you.
 If you have a smaller space or would rather do this solo, then regular Family Day Care might be a better fit.

 One last thing before we jump into requirements—not sure if you’ll actually need to get licensed?
-Here’s the rule from OCFS: you’re required to be licensed or registered if you are planning to serve 3 or more children (that aren’t your own!) for more than 3 hours a day.
+Here’s the rule from OCFS: you’re required to be licensed or registered if you are planning to care for 3 or more children (that aren’t your own!) for more than 3 hours a day.

 Alright, now that we have the basics covered on what child care looks like in New York, let’s jump into what it takes to get a license to open a home daycare.